StudioSophisti/CoinCellEmulator/README.md

 # Coin Cell Emulator

-Tired of wasting Coin Cells?
+Tired of wasting Coin Cell batteries?
 With this CR2032 Coin Cell emulator you have an infintely charged battery, connected using USB mini.
 At Studio Sophisti (http://www.studiosophisti.nl/) we use this PCB intensively in order to reduce our battery consumption.

 This product consists out of 2 PCB's that are stacked.
 If you produce them at 1.6mm thickness, they match exactly the CR2032 size.